mvolkmann/blog/src/smalltalk/11-blocks.md

 A block is closure (anonymous function) that can have parameters and contain many expressions.
 They are represented by the class `BlockClosure`.

 The value of the block is the value of its last expression.
+If a block uses the caret operator (`^`) to return a value, the containing method will exit and return that value.

 Blocks take zero or more positional arguments, which is something methods cannot do.